 62% of TripAdvisor users have said that seeing management responses on reviews makes them more likely to book.
 Due to the fact that potential guests place so much importance on reviews, a negative one can effectively destroy your hotel's reputation.

 As a result, hotels have threatened, charged and sued travelers for leaving bad reviews.
-Not the best solution, because all of those resulted in more negative exposure.
+Not the best solution, because all of those resulted in more negative exposure - not to mention a whole slew of other potential negative consequences for your business.

 Some hotels struggle to come up with a suitable response to negative reviews, but it's really not that hard once you know the tricks (our lesson on positive reviews can help).